On a discrete version of Tanaka's theorem for maximal functions: Introduction

-\end{theorem} Theorem \ref{thm2} represents partial progress toward Question B. In fact, from (\ref{TI}), inequality (\ref{QB}) would imply (\ref{Var1}) with constant $C=2$, which would be sharp, with an extremal example given by (\ref{ex1}).
+and it appears due to combinatorial arguments in our proof (see Lemma \ref{lemma2} below).
+It is an interesting question whether one can improve this constant towards the conjectured sharp value.

 We expect higher dimensional analogues of these results, both in the continuous and discrete cases, to hold as well (see the original question by Haj\l asz and Onninen \cite{HO}).
-However, Tanaka's method for the one dimensional continuous (uncentered) case, and ours for the discrete (centered and uncentered) cases, do not easily adapt to higher dimensions.
+However, the methods of Tanaka \cite{Ta} and Aldaz and P\'{e}rez L\'{a}zaro \cite{AP} for the one dimensional continuous (uncentered) case, and ours for the discrete (centered and uncentered) cases, do not easily adapt to higher dimensions.

 The simplicity and innocence of the objects and statements described above might appear misleading at first glance.
 Before moving to the proofs, we encourage the interested reader to familiarize her/himself with the discrete maximal problem, especially Question B above, in order to better appreciate the beauty and the difficulties of the interplay between analysis and combinatorics, still not completely understood, in this problem.